Murder in the Cathedral: First performance

 George Bell, the Bishop of Chichester, was instrumental in getting Eliot to work as writer with producer E. Martin Browne in producing the pageant play The Rock (1934).
 Bell then asked Eliot to write another play for the Canterbury Festival in 1935.
 Eliot agreed to do so if Browne once again produced (he did).
-The first performance was given on 15 June 1935 in the Chapter House of Canterbury Cathedral.
+The first performance of Murder in the Cathedral was given on 15 June 1935 in the Chapter House of Canterbury Cathedral.
 Robert Speaight played the part of Becket.
 The production then moved to the Mercury Theatre, Notting Hill Gate in London and ran there for several months.
+In 1947 it was performed by Pilgrim Players at the Gateway Theatre, Leith Walk in the first Edinburgh Festival Fringe.
 A significant performance of the play was held on 15 February 2018.
 Nithin Varghese, an assistant professor at St Berchmans College in Changanassery, directed the play for the first time in Kerala.
 This performance was part of the golden jubilee celebration of the postgraduate program in English at the college.
 The play was staged on the outdoor stage located in front of the Arts Block, and received positive recognition from the audience for its adherence to T. S. Eliot's original text.

 Television and film

 The play, starring Robert Speaight, was broadcast live on British television by the BBC in 1936, during its first few months of broadcasting TV.

 The play was later made into a black and white film with the same title.
 It was directed by the Austrian director George Hoellering with music by the Hungarian composer Laszlo Lajtha and won the Grand Prix at the Venice Film Festival in 1951.
 It was released in the UK in 1952.
 In the film the fourth tempter is not seen.
 His voice was that of Eliot himself.
 Hoellering wrote that "in stage productions [the knights' final] speeches amused the audience instead of shocking them, and thereby made them miss the point—the whole point of the play."
 In light of this, he asked Eliot for changes; and Eliot made major reductions to the speeches and added a shorter speech.

+It was filmed by the ABC in 1962.